sio/HomeLibraryCatalog/README.md

 #### WebUI:
 - [ ] check password expiration on login
-- [x] encoding to utf8 in headers? = by default
 - [ ] robots.txt file
 - [ ] webbrowser.open() always opens IE, replace with default browser
-- [x] unique cookie secret for every instance of WebUI (or every URL?)
-      = no. Cookie secret is set per app in settings.json
-- [x] unique scramble_key for every database (filename?) = no. settings
-- [ ] remove bottle.debug
 - [ ] CSS:
     - [ ] dark background, light page
     - [ ] no #000000